raspberrypisig/minimal-mistakes/_posts/2017-1-15-connect-to-pi-without-ipaddress.md

 If you install a program called Bonjour Print Services [here](https://support.apple.com/kb/dl999?locale=en_US) (be careful in the installation) - then you simply need to use **raspberrypi.local**  instead of the IP address.

-If you have already had ITunes installed, you're all set and you don't need to install Bonjour Print Services.
+If you have already had iTunes installed, you're all set and you don't need to install Bonjour Print Services.